alxvgt/qatracker/README.md

 imports:
     - { resource: config-phploc.yaml }
 ```

+## Docs
+Some informatiosn about this tool are available here : [Docs](https://alxvgt.github.io/index.html)

 ## Contributing
 You can contribute to this project by adding issue or pull request.